Form 1118: Claiming the Foreign Tax Credit for Corporations

 Who Must File Form 1118?

-Form 1118 is not mandatory, meaning that no one is required to file it.
-However, any foreign corporation in jeopardy of owing double taxes to the US will most likely want to file Form 1118 to reduce their tax obligations.
+Even though it is not mandatory for expats to file Form 1118, any foreign corporation would be in jeopardy of owing double taxes and will most likely want to file Form 1118 to reduce their tax obligations.

 There’s no penalty for failing to file, per se, but you could end up paying unnecessary taxes if you don’t.